equilibriumdata/equilibriumdata.github.io/cost-nectar.md

 ## Equilibrium diagrams

-Equilibrium diagrams can be easily derived from the values given for different compounds.
-You can use your preferred software to plot them.
-If you do not have any of your choice, an easy-to-use program is offered here to you, namely <a  href="https://www.kth.se/che/medusa/downloads-1.386254" target="_blank" rel="noopener">Spana</a>, developed by Ignasi Puigdomènech at KTH, Stockholm.
+Equilibrium diagrams can be easily obtained from the hydrolysis constants above at other element concentrations using <a  href="https://www.kth.se/che/medusa/downloads-1.386254" target="_blank" rel="noopener">Spana</a>, a program developed by Ignasi Puigdomènech at KTH, Stockholm.
+Ready data files are available in the periodic table below.

+Procedure:

-Download and install the Java version that corresponds to your Operating System.
-Be sure that you have Java installed in your computer.
+1. Download and install the version of Java that corresponds to your operating system.
+Make sure you have Java installed on your computer.

-First, in the table below, click on the element for which you want to plost all species.
-Probably, some columns would be truncated.
-If so, use the slider at the bottom of the table to show the missing columns.
+2. In the table below, click on the element for which you are getting the diagram.
+A *.dat file will be downloaded to your computer.
+If some columns appear truncated, use the slider at the bottom of the table to display the missing columns.

-Then, run Spana.
-Once in the Spana interface, select File > Data file > Open (make a diagram).
-Select a *.dat file that you have previously downloaded from this site and press Open.
-A new interface appears already pre-filled.
-It might be good to check that, on the right panel, the box Write a file with table of results is ticked.
-This will produce, when generating the plot, a *.csv file that will allow you to plot the points calculated with your preferred plotting software, for instance Excel.
-Also on the right-hand panel, you will see a slider under the title Number of calculation steps.
-The higher the number, the smoother the curve obtained will be.
+3. Run Spana.
+Once in the Spana interface, select File > Data File > Open (make a diagram).
+Select the *.dat file you have previously downloaded and press Open.
+A new pre-filled interface will appear.

+4. Check that, in the right pane, the box Write a file with results table is ticked.
+This will create, when generating the plot, a *.csv file that will allow you to plot a better quality plot with Excel or any other plotting software of your choice.
+In the same right panel, a slider under the heading Number of calculation steps allows you to adjust the smoothness of the curves by increasing the number of calculated points.

-By default, on the left/hand panel, Diagram type is set to Fraction and the pH range goes from 0 to 14.
-Do not change the type, but you can select a smaller rage of pH values.
-More importantly, clicking on Total conc. [compound name] = you can change the concentration.
-If you do so, press OK.
-Else, you no figure can be plotted.
-The title of the figure can also be changed.
+5. By default, in the left/manual panel, Diagram type is set to Fraction and the pH ranges from 0 to 14.
+You can select a different pH value range.
+By clicking on Total concentration [compound name] =, you can change the concentration.
+Press OK to confirm the change, otherwise no figure can be plotted.
+You can also change the title of the figure.

-When you are reday, press the top/left button showing a plot and the diagram will be generated.
+6. When you are ready, press the top/left button which shows a graph and the diagram will be generated.

 <table style="font-size:11px; color:green" >
   <tr>
     <td align="center" border="1" bgcolor="#ffe6ff">H</td>